MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 ---

 ## What are geodesics?
-So how exactly do we trace rays in curves space?
+How exactly do we trace rays in curves space?
 Any object inside a curved space follows something called a geodesic.

-A geodesic is just a fancy word for a path of shortest length between 2 points inside a space, and there could be multiple of such paths, which are locally minimal (in the sense that you can't nudge the path to make it shorter, globally there might be a shorter path).
-It should be noted, however, that in Minkowski space-time the definition is a bit more complicated, because of the imaginary distances (when \\( ds^2 < 0 \\)),.
-But instead of paths between 2 points we're only interested in finding how a ray moves.
-So essentially, we have a position in space and a direction of movement, and we would like to know how the direction of movement changes to minimize the length of the path the ray takes.
+A geodesic is just a fancy word for, in some sense, a path of shortest length between 2 points inside a space.

+I should note that there could be multiple of such paths, which are locally minimal, in the sense that you can't nudge the path to make it shorter, while globally there might be a shorter path.
+Also, in Minkowski space-time the definition is a bit more complicated, because of the imaginary distances (when \\( ds^2 < 0 \\)).

+In our case, instead of paths between 2 points, we are only interested in finding how a ray moves given an initial point and direction, but the definition above will still prove useful when deriving the equations describing a geodesic, which we will use here.
 ---

 ## Mathematical description of shortest path
-*Here I'll try to very roughly explain the derivation, a more in-depth explanation would at least require a multi-part series of blog posts.
-And if you wish to skip over the math part, jump to [Writing a Hamiltonian geodesic tracer in GLSL](#writing-a-hamiltonian-geodesic-tracer-in-glsl).*
+*I'll try to quickly go through the derivation.
+If you wish to skip the math part, jump to [Writing a Hamiltonian geodesic tracer in GLSL](#writing-a-hamiltonian-geodesic-tracer-in-glsl).*

 Mathematically speaking we have some coordinate system, a path, and a way to compute distances between 2 points.

 A coordinate system being a set of several numbers labeling each point in the space.
-A path is a function that takes in the path parameter and outputs a coordinate, in GR the path parameter is usually proper time (like a clock moving with the object), but it can be anything really.
-And the way to compute distances is called a metric, and it's the main source of scary math here.
+A path is a function that takes in the path parameter and outputs a coordinate, in General Relativity the path parameter is usually proper time (like a clock moving with the object, labeling each point), but it can be anything really.
+The way to compute distances is called a metric (and it's the main source of scary math here).

 In physics, or more generally differential geometry, a metric is defined as an integral("sum") of something called the metric tensor.
 A metric tensor is a bilinear form \\( g(a, b) \\), it essentially maps pairs of vectors to real numbers, and is a generalization of dot product for curved spaces.
-So using a metric tensor we can find the length of a vector in space, and distances \\( ds \\) between infinitely close points in space.
+So using a metric tensor we can find the length of a vector in space, and also distances \\( ds \\) between infinitely close points in space.

 \begin{equation}